 This may explain those bulging calves after your customary walk around the local park, but sadly the change in volume won’t last more than an hour after.
 Yet, continue walking for sustained periods regularly and those toned calves may stick around, with a 2018 study by Nagoya University finding that muscle quality was improved among 31 participants after 10 weeks of regular 30-minute sets of walking.

-So, while you’re not going to build the legs of an Olympic weightlifter while walking, there is muscle to be built from it.
-With that, we look at what muscles get worked while you're walking, whether you can burn fat doing it, and gain tips from Starkowitz to help level up your daily walks and start building muscle faster.
+So, while you’re not going to build the legs of an Olympic weightlifter while walking (you'll need weight training for that, and using the best adjustable dumbbells is a great way to get started) there is muscle to be built from it.
+With that, we look at what muscles get worked while you're walking and whether you can burn fat doing it.
+Learn your muscle fiber types first or read on to gain tips from Starkowitz to help level up your daily walks and start building muscle faster.

 What muscles are worked while walking?